 First, let’s see why a good strategy is such a great idea.

-- Gallup says that 43% of Americans have experience working remotely.
+- Since the outbreak of the Covid-19 pandemic working from home has become the norm for millions of workers in the USA and worldwide.
 Plus, there are a lot of employees who work in the field or take business trips.
 Mobile learning allows learners to study anytime and anywhere.

 - It’s convenient to train staff face-to-face if all your employees work in the same office, or at least in the same city.
 For an extended enterprise with branches in different states, classroom sessions can consume significant time and money.
 With mLearning, you don’t need to gather all the employees in one place.